dcos/shakedown/API.md

 ### dcos_version_metadata()

-Returns the JSON of the dcos version metadata for DCOS Enterprise clusters.
+Returns the JSON of the DC/OS version metadata for DC/OS Enterprise clusters.
 Returns None if not available.

 ##### *parameters*